cayanprola/TaskManager-React-Flask/README.md

 - List of available API endpoints will be documented in the backend README.

-## Contributing

-Feel free to fork the repository and submit pull requests for any improvements or features.

 ## License

 This project is open-source and available under the MIT License.# TaskManager-React-Flask
-# TaskManager-React-Flask